 Leadership Enrichment and Academic Development program (LEAD) is a Student Support Services (SSS) initiative funded by the U.S. Department of Education, Office of Trio Programs.

 The U.S. Department of Education awarded the SSS four-year grant to Fisk University in 2001 to begin the LEAD program.
-Funding was extended for an additional period of four years in 2005.
-We are currently funded for an additional five year period scheduled to end in 2015.
+We are currently funded for an additional five year period scheduled to end in 2020.
 The LEAD Program at Fisk is under the auspices of the Office of the Provost.

 The LEAD Program provides personal, career and academic counseling, tutorial services, academic skills enrichment, workshops and cultural activities to qualified students.
 Learn more about LEAD Program services.